Making Accessible Live Streams Content Creators Guide

 Making an accessible live stream can seem overwhelming at first.
-Especially, if you have no prior experience.
+More so if you have no prior experience.
 That’s why we’ve made this guide to assist you along the way.
-If you follow these steps, you’re right on the way to making great, inclusive content.
+Following these steps will mean you’re right on track to making great, inclusive live streams.

 Set It Up